anders-lind/Guides/README.md

   5. Change access rights of the pylon folder:
      - `sudo chmod 755 /opt/pylon`

+## Problems
+- Working library, but not showing up in projects or pylonviewer
+  - Make sure the camaera is connected via a USB-3 connection
+  - Try restarting
+  - Try isntalling via the .deb file

 ## Test
+- Run the command `/opt/pylon/bin/pylonviewer` and you sould be able to select the camera under USB
 - Use the small program in [this repo](https://github.com/anders-lind/Tests/tree/main/Test%20of%20Pylon%20with%20OpenCV), to test if Pylon is working (requiers OpenCV and a Basler camera)